kwaldenphd/databases/README.md

 ### Cardinality

-"Defines the numerical attributes of the relationship between two entities or entity sets." (["The components and features of an ER diagram,"](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)
+"Defines the numerical attributes of the relationship between two entities or entity sets." ([The components and features of an ER diagram,](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)

 86- Types of cardinality: